ritukanchi/sprint_planning/README.md

 # Employee Recommendation System

-This project implements an employee recommendation system using machine learning techniques to analyze employee performance and skills.
+This project implements an **employee recommendation system** using machine learning techniques to analyze employee performance and skills.
 The system provides recommendations for employees based on their skills and performance metrics, facilitating better task assignments and team management.

+---

 ## Project Structure